Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Preliminaries

-The ROC curve plots the TPR vs FPR of a classifier for all possible values of $\threshold$.
+The ROC curve plots the TPR versus FPR of a classifier for all possible values of $\threshold$.
 A curve that represents a perfect classifier is the one with a right angle at (0, 1), which means that there is a $\threshold$ that perfectly separates positive units from negative ones.
 Likewise, a classifier that makes random predictions is represented by a diagonal line from (0, 0) to (1, 1).
 The area under the curve or AUC is the metric that quantifies the performance of the classifier independently of $\threshold$.
 A perfect classifier has AUC of 1.0, while a classifier that makes random predictions or predicts a constant value has AUC of 0.5.

 There are different approaches for computing the AUC.\cite{lasko2005use,hanczar2010small,hanley82auc} A common approach is to plot the ROC curve by connecting the points (TPR, FPR) with straight lines and then estimating the AUC using the trapezoid rule.
-An equivalent way is through Wilcoxon-Mann-Whitney (WMW) statistic, \cite{bamber1975area} which consists of making all possible comparisons between pairs of positive and negative units and scoring each comparison according to the Heaviside step function:
+An equivalent way is through Wilcoxon-Mann-Whitney (WMW) statistic, \cite{bamber1975area} which consists of making all possible comparisons between pairs of positive and negative units and scoring each comparison according to the Heaviside step function.
+Then, the WMW statistic can be computed on a finite sample $\mathcal{I}$ as:

-More precisely, let $A(f)$ be the expectation of $H(f(i)-f(j))$ over the population of the pairs of positive ($i$) and negative ($j$) sample units e.g. the true AUC.
-This can be interpreted as the probability that $f$ can correctly order a randomly drawn positive and negative unit.
-On a finite sample $\mathcal{I}$, WMW statistic can be computed to estimate $A(f)$ by